HarishFirke/usage-analytics-dashboard/README.md

 - Responsive and accessible UI components
 - Optimized performance and user experience
 - Consistent design patterns and component architecture
+- Modular component design with separation of concerns

 ---